 Moreover, if you want to personalize your site, you may find yourself needing to write several complicated code lines.
 This means that you either need to master coding knowledge or afford to hire a professional developer to complete the task for you.

 With WooCommerce, you are fully responsible for the maintenance and update of your store.
 For example, assuming that you have installed security plugins, they will notify you of security updates, but you will need to install them and manage any new conflicts.

-Indeed, if you use WooCommerce, you must handle hosting, installation, managing updates, maintenance and backups yourself.
+Indeed, if you use WooCommerce, you must handle hosting, installation, managing updates, maintenance, and backups yourself.
 Even when you use a hosting service that provides support, their support will not be comprehensive and you still need to troubleshoot the web store yourself.

 WooCommerce does not provide any official customer support services.
 Therefore, you have to go through online resources to set up your WooCommerce store and troubleshoot any issues.

-Why is Shopify better than WooCommerce?
+What Shopify does better than WooCommerce?